 Sovereign Nation 2019

-A sovereign nation is defined as a nation that has one centralized government that has the power to govern a specific geographic area.
+What is a sovereign nation?
+A sovereign nation is a nation that has one centralized government that has the power to govern a specific geographic area.
 Under the definition set by international law, a sovereign nation has a defined territory with just one government.
 These nations have a permanent population and can enter into relations with other sovereign countries.

 The United Nations has a list of all of the world’s sovereign states.
 There are 206 total states, broken down into 193 member states, two observer states, and 11 classified as “other” states.